 - B. Dry Film Thickness (DFT): Thickness of a coat of paint in fully cured state measured in mils (1/1000 inch).

 - C. Paints are available in a wide range of sheens or glosses, as measured by a gloss meter from a 60 and/or 85 degree angle from vertical, as a percentage of the amount of light that is reflected.
 The following terms are used to describe the gloss of the products specified.
 The list below is provided for general guidance; refer to the technical data sheet for the actual gloss/sheen level for each product.

 - 1. Flat: Less than 5 Percent.

 - 2. Eggshell: 5 20 Percent.

 - 3. Satin: 20 35 Percent.

 - 4. Semi-Gloss: 30 65 Percent.

-- 5. Gloss: Over 65 Percent.
+- Gloss: Over 65 Percent.

 - A. Product Data: Provide a complete list of all products to be used, with the following information for each. - 1.
 Manufacturer's name, product name and/or catalog number, and general product category. - 2.
-Cross-reference to specified paint system(s) that the product is to be used in; include description of each system. - B. Samples for Initial Selection: For each product specified, color chips indicating manufacturers full range of available colors and sheens. - C. Samples for Verification: Paper samples, 5 inches by 7 inches in size, illustrating selected colors for each color and system selected with specified coats cascaded.
+Cross-reference to specified paint system(s) that the product is to be used in; include description of each system. - B. Samples for Initial Selection: For each product specified, color chips indicating manufacturers full range of available colors and sheens. - C. Samples for Verification: Paper samples, 5 inches by 7 inches in size, illustrating selected colors for each color and system selected with specified coats cascaded. - D. Build America, Buy America Certification: Made on manufacturers' standard compliance form or on the Product/Material Compliance Form in Section 00 73 13 "Build America, Buy America Requirements," certifying that all iron and steel, manufactured products, and construction materials specified in this section meet the requirements of the Build America, Buy America Act.